harichada/osbox/content/posts/AI Inaugurated Autonomous Supply Chain Management.md

 2. Real-time Visibility: AI can help track inventory in real-time, alerting supply chain managers when inventory needs replenishment.
 Real-time visibility goes beyond monitoring inventory levels; it can also monitor traffic, track shipment, and track external risks that might affect the supply chain.

-3. Automated Decision Making: AI can make informed decisions based on real-time data analysis.
+3. Automated Decision-Making: AI can make informed decisions based on real-time data analysis.
 For example, AI can use weather data to reroute shipment that might be affected by weather conditions.

 4. Predictive Maintenance: Predictive maintenance is the practice of using AI to detect faults and potential equipment failures before they occur.
 AI can monitor machinery and predict when maintenance is needed, prolonging the life of equipment, reducing downtime, and lowering maintenance costs.